sagarchuri/parental-control-service/ReadMe.md

 <h4>Design</h4>

 ParentalControlService depends on MovieService and VerifyControlLevelService.
-VerifyControlLevelService verifies whether parental control is ok.
+VerifyControlLevelService verifies whether parental control level is withing acceptable limit.
 CallbackMessage is used to pass additional information about the service call.

 <h4>Debugging</h4>